pandatix/godepgraph/example/README.md

 - [`pulumi`](https://www.pulumi.com/docs/iac/download-install/).

 This experiment focuses on the potential impact of [CVE-2025-53632](https://nvd.nist.gov/vuln/detail/CVE-2025-53632), affecting the component [Chall-Manager](https://github.com/tfer-io/chall-manager).
-The version we are using is patched to this vulnerability, but we will simulate it over the latest version to illustrate propagation.
-Indeed, older versions had issues with OpenTelemetry support and trace propagation over the various components within Constituent Systems.
+The version we are using is patched to this vulnerability, but we will simulate it over the latest version to illustrate propagation, and on a similar symbol (same functionality, different name and prototype).
+Indeed, older versions had issues with OpenTelemetry support and trace propagation, so could not be used as part of this example.

-To summarize, the vulnerability is a zip-slip.
-Given the way Chall-Manager works internally, a tampered version of Pulumi or its providers could be overwritten in live, or cached dependencies.
+To keep it short, the vulnerability is a zip-slip.
+Given the way Chall-Manager works internally, a tampered version of Pulumi or its providers could be overwritten in live, or a cached dependencies.
 This could lead to arbitrary code execution, which in turn could propagate to subsequent systems through tampered responses.

 > [!WARNING]
 > We won't provide an actual exploit of CVE-2025-53632, and will work on the hypothesis of one.